DavidDuwaer/globol/README.md

 * Dates, times, timestamps, time zones, durations.
 * Conversion between them and calculations with them.
 * **Type safe**.
 An API that *works*.
 No more comparing apples and oranges when it comes to dates.
 You want to express an instant in time, a date on a calendar, a time on the clock?
-With or without a timezone, or maybe a zone offset?
-No longer are these concepts all thrown into one object or no object at all.
-Clearly de-obfuscated, dates become intuitive.
+When zones come into play, they are not interchangeable.
+No longer are these concepts all thrown into one date type.
+Clearly de-obfuscated, dates & time become intuitive.
 * **Immutable**.
 * **Fail early**.
 No more `NaN`s slipping into your date objects.
 Globol checks its input, and throws Errors with helpful messages if there's something wrong.
 * **Fluent**.
 No searching the web for which functions suit your needs, but finding what you need with auto-complete.